This article describes and quotes 20 Bible passages telling women to speak, teach, lead, and have authority over men, in an assembly and elsewhere.

 It became clear at some point that the concepts that women are inferior and must be limited to raising children are wrong and could not support the continued interpretation of scripture to exclude women.

-But Churches of Christ kept excluding women at church while eventually mostly stopping using scripture to exclude them in the workplace and government.
+But Churches of Christ, for example, kept excluding women at church while eventually mostly stopping using scripture to exclude them in the workplace and government.
 The basis for the interpretation disappeared and most of its application (to workplace, government, public, etc.) disappeared, but its application to one place (church) held on.

-The current Church of Christ interpretation (excluding in the assembly and Sunday School only) is thus not the same as the way scripture has been interpreted for 2000 years.
+The current Churches of Christ and hierarchical complementarian interpretation (excluding in the church only, as opposed to in general) is thus not the same as the way scripture has been interpreted for 2000 years.
 Or even 100 years ago.

 Little Room for Change for Centuries, but Shortly After There Was …